bazvalya/GSA_using_GDMaps_PCE/README.md

 4. **Potential impacts:**
   - Deepening the understanding of systems with complex spatiotemporal dynamics by providing insights into parameter sensitivities.
   - Expanding the application of manifold-based approaches in ABMs and other complex systems, enabling more comprehensive analyses.

+## Methodology and Application Setup

+The detailed overview of the proposed methodology can be found in [SI Section B.1](https://doi.org/10.5281/zenodo.8050579), and descriptions of the two models used to illustrate the application of the proposed framework and the corresponding setup used for evaluation are presented in [SI Sections B.2 and B.3](https://doi.org/10.5281/zenodo.8050579).

 ## Repository Contents
 Files in the `notebooks` folder: